-Beginning on January 1, 2023, the standard mileage rates for the use of a car (also vans, pickups or panel trucks) will be 65.5 cents per mile driven for business use, up 3 cents from the midyear increase setting the rate for the second half of 2022.
+Beginning on January 1, 2024 the standard mileage rates for the use of a car (also vans, pickups or panel trucks) will be 67 cents per mile driven for business use, up from the 2023 rate.

-INCREASED NANNY WAGE EXPECTATIONS
+STABALIZED NANNY WAGE EXPECTATIONS

-Over the last year, nanny wage expectations have continued to raise and have gone up approximately \$5 per hour.
+From 2022-2023 nanny wage expectations continued to raise and have went up approximately \$5 per hour.
+We are not seeing stabilization in wage expectations among applicants.